NoraLoose/noraloose.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/NordicSeas.png" alt="">
   <figcaption>
-An adjoint-derived sensitivity map that highglights ``sensitive spots'' where wind anomalies can trigger heat anomalies in the Nordic Seas (black contour) months or years later.
+An adjoint-derived sensitivity map that highglights ''sensitive spots'' where wind anomalies can trigger heat anomalies in the Nordic Seas (black contour) months or years later.
 Both local and remote winds are important!
 </figcaption>
 </figure>